Understanding Common Reasons for eTA Rejection

 - Be Honest and Consistent

 Provide truthful information in your application.
 Any discrepancies or false details can lead to rejection.
-Ensure your supporting documents align with the information in your visa application form.
+Ensure your supporting documents align with the information in your eTA application form.

 - Prepare for an Interview (if required)